ProWalker GPU - V1.1.9 Release

-This is a significant update with several improvements to ProWalker's animation tools and workflow.
-Additionally, this version fixes the LEM Power mismatch between SU Podium and ProWalker GPU, and adds an "LEM Strength" slider to the lighting interface for making real-time adjustments to light emitting material brightness.
-Find a full overview of new features beneath the download:
+ProWalker V1.1.5 was a significant update with several improvements to ProWalker's animation tools and work flow.
+Additionally, V1.1.5 version fixed the LEM Power mismatch between SU Podium and ProWalker GPU, and adds an "LEM Strength" slider to the lighting interface for making real-time adjustments to light emitting material brightness.
+Now V1.1.9 fixes the "disappearing geometry" bug and the impossibly slow termination problem.
+And v1.1.9 includes a much faster materials and surfaces export (the initial rendering process) Also, the premature sample termination bug is fixed.
+Find a full overview of new animation features beneath the download:

 |ProWalker Version||OS Version||SketchUp Version||Download .RBZ|